mcvnh/tradehub-elixir/proposal/proposal.md

 This deliverable ensures that the package runs smoothly without coding mistakes.

-- Deliverable 3 (Mid April): House cleaning and documentation
+- Deliverable 3 (Mid July): House cleaning and documentation

 The final deliverable makes sure the dependencies are safe to use, gets rid of unused dependencies and unnecessary code.
 Finalize documentation.